EmilDohne/compressed-image/docs/benchmarks.rst

 .. note::

-	These callbacks will also come to the python API as well as the write functions in future releases.
+	These callbacks will also come to the python api as well as the write functions in future releases.